joshflux11-dot/Kilara/Roleplay-Guidelines.md

 * **Character Development:** The focus is on the characters' development, their choices, their relationships, and their internal conflicts.
 * **Mature Themes & ERP:** The world is designed for a mature audience.
 Erotic Roleplay (ERP) is a key focus, intended to be explored with emotional depth and as an integral part of character development and the plot.
 * **Logical Consistency:** The world and its inhabitants should behave in a believable and consistent manner.
 Actions have consequences.
-* **Atmosphere & Immersion:** We value a rich atmosphere, vivid descriptions, and authentic dialogue.
+* **Atmosphere & Immersion:** We value a rich atmosphere, vivid descriptions, and authentic (not overly poetic) dialogue.

 ## 2. Formatting and Style Guide
 * **Perspective:**